-Have you ever wondered why we have eyebrows?
-An eyebrow is an area of short hairs above each eye that follows the shape of the lower margin of the brow crests of some mammals.
-The purpose of eyebrows is to keep rain, moisture, and sweat away from the eyes so that the vision remains clear.
-This is why we have eyebrows - to keep our vision clear and unobstructed.
+Have you ever stopped to consider why we have eyebrows?
+An eyebrow is a patch of short hairs above each eye that follows the shape of the lower margin of the brow crests of some mammals.
+The purpose of eyebrows is to keep rain, moisture, and sweat away from the eyes so that our vision remains clear.
+This is why we have eyebrows - to ensure our vision remains unobstructed.
 The shape of the brow bone and the eyebrows themselves are designed to do this job.

 They act as a barrier, preventing moisture from entering the eyes and obscuring our vision.
 This is why it's important to keep your eyebrows in good condition - they are essential for keeping your vision clear.
 Eyebrows also play an important role in facial expressions.
 They can be used to express emotions such as surprise, anger, sadness, and joy.